udanies/cc-ie-pacman/README.md

-Toy Robot Simulator
+Pacman Simulator
 ===================

-The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+The application is a simulation of a Pacman moving on a grid, of dimensions 5 units x 5 units.

-There are no other obstructions on the table surface.
+There are no other obstructions on the grid.
-The robot is free to roam around the surface, but any movement that would result in the robot falling from the table will be prevented, however further valid movement commands will still be allowed.
+Pacman is free to roam around the surface, but any movement that would result in Pacman falling from the grid will be prevented, however further valid movement commands will still be allowed.